AGREEMENT FOR SUPPLY OF ePLATFORM SERVICES

 - Termination of Service.
 Upon the material breach by End User of a provision of this agreement respecting the Service that is not cured within 30 days after written notice to End User, Adobe or Licensor may discontinue access to the Service.

-Supplemental Terms for Libraries in the European Economic Area
+Supplemental Terms for Libraries in the United Kingdom Economic Area

 - Definitions and interpretation

 Data means all Personal Data collected, generated or otherwise processed by Wheelers as a result of, or in connection with, the provision of the Services.